 The 2000 edition was the fifth complete revision of this Code since it was first published.
-Like the 2005 and 2010 editions, the 2016 edition is not a complete revision but does add important changes and updates.
-It is the result of the deliberations of a fair and balanced Committee, the membership of which included structural engineers, architects, a code official, a general contractor, fabricators, a steel detailer, erectors, inspectors and an attorney.
+Like the 2005, 2010, and 2016 editions, the 2022 edition is not a complete revision but does add important changes and updates.
+It is the result of the deliberations of a fair and balanced Committee, the membership of which included structural engineers, architects, a code official, general contractors, fabricators, a steel detailer, erectors, and inspectors.
 The following changes have been made in this revision: